clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 ====================

-Starting the Controller on the controller node is what truly activates your cluster for use. **NOTE: Before starting the controller you must have a scheduler and network node already up and running together.**
+Starting the Controller on the controller node is what truly activates your cluster for use. **NOTE: Before starting the controller, you must have a scheduler and network node already up and running together.**

 #.
 Copy in the ciao-controller binary from your build/development machine to any